jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 ~~~

 # Examples
-For simplicity the DKIM header has been shortened, and some tags have been omitted.
+For simplicity the DKIM header field has been shortened, and some tags have been omitted.

 ## Simple
 Email about the report will be generated: